Thursday, May 9, 2024

 Finally, the credits at the end of the broadcast are both lengthy and generous, heartwarming to see as Shanalee has led the way in embracing Iola people as they have embraced the Sharboneau family and as the rest of the episodes drop, it will be worth going back each week to visit “new friends you haven’t met yet.”

-Credit script writer/supervisor Shanalee Sharboneau and Tammy Corwin, WMP Network Producer, for launching the show on the very wide platform that is already in place, on Roku and Amazon Fire today, and growing daily, for a first-class product and pulling it all together.
+Credit script writer/supervisor Shanalee Sharboneau for leading the show's preliminary launch on Roku and Amazon Fire, and prospects for additional outlets growing daily, for a first-class product and pulling it all together.

 Rating: 5 stars.